 The legal process begins when police officers arrest you.
 Law enforcement officers hold you at a police station until the prosecution files formal charges.
 The Sixth Amendment gives you the legal right to request a lawyer.

 Our team provides a free consultation after your arrest.
-We answer your questions and provide you with guidance on the next steps to take.
+We answer your questions about the criminal process and provide you with guidance on the next steps to take.

 During Your Bail Hearing